picatz/manuf/README.md

 ## Usage

 The `manuf` CLI tool can be used with tools like `grep` and `jq` to filter results.
-Records are fetched over HTTP on first use, cached in a local directroy, `/Users/$USER/Library/Caches/manuf.csv` on macOS.
-HTTP is required because `standards-oui.ieee.org` does NOT support TLS.
-After 30 days, the records are fetched again to refresh the cache, again over HTTP.
+Records are fetched over HTTPS on first use from [`manuf.csv`]("https://raw.githubusercontent.com/picatz/manuf/main/manuf.csv"), which is then cached in a local directroy, `/Users/$USER/Library/Caches/manuf.csv` on macOS.
+After 30 days, the records are fetched again to refresh the cache.

 ```go
 $ manuf | grep "Apple, Inc."